Can I Sue for Whiplash?

 Many injuries can be caused in car crashes, such as bone fractures and internal injuries, but the most commonly reported injury is whiplash.
 Whiplash can range from minor neck or back pain to excruciatingly painful neck, back, spine, and other upper-body injuries.
 Most of the time, whiplash is delayed, but usually, symptoms appear up to a week after a crash.
 While most whiplash injuries heal with minor treatment in a couple of weeks, others are longer-lasting and can result in chronic pain.
 Whiplash can occur in several types of personal injury accidents, but the most common types of car accidents that cause whiplash include:

-- Rear-end collisions – rear-end collisions are the leading cause of whiplash injuries due to the sudden, jerking impact of these accidents li>
+- Rear-end collisions – rear-end collisions are the leading cause of whiplash injuries due to the sudden, jerking impact of these accidents

-- Speeding accidents – if a vehicle is travelling at a high velocity, the unexpected, full-force impact of a speeding car can cause severe whiplash; according to this study, speed is one of the leading causes of whiplash in motor vehicle accidents
+- Speeding accidents – if a vehicle is traveling at a high velocity, the unexpected, full-force impact of a speeding car can cause severe whiplash; according to this study, speed is one of the leading causes of whiplash in motor vehicle accidents

 - Head-on collisions – head-on collisions are often fatal, but in non-fatal head-on collisions, the most common injuries that occur are whiplash and dashboard injuries